tarantool/doc/doc/book/box/atomic.rst

 :ref:`completely <box-rollback>` or to a specific :ref:`savepoint <box-rollback_to_savepoint>`.

+In Tarantool, `transaction isolation level <https://en.wikipedia.org/wiki/Isolation_(database_systems)#Isolation_levels>`_ is *serializable* with the clause "if no failure during writing to WAL".
+In case of such a failure that can happen, for example, if the disk space is over, the transaction isolation level becomes *read uncommitted*.

-To implement isolation, Tarantool uses a simple optimistic scheduler: the first transaction to commit wins.
+In :ref:`vynil <engines-chapter>`, to implement isolation Tarantool uses a simple optimistic scheduler: the first transaction to commit wins.
 If a concurrent active transaction has read a value modified by a committed transaction, it is aborted.